 It is a win-win situation for both the professionals in the field and the clients if woodworkers adhere to the standards.
-On one hand, the good reputation of both architects and woodworkers are protected.
+On one hand, the good reputation of both architects and woodworkers is protected.
 On the other, your clients have the peace of mind that every cent they spend is worth it.

 - Wood veneer